thirumurthis/Learnings/kafka/apache_kafka_client_producer_setup.md

   - Kafka client dependencies
   - Kafka simple producer usage
   - Kafka simple producer with `CallBack` usage
+  - Kafaka producer to set key to the producer, the ProducerRecord Object has override method with key which needs to be set for hte key.

 #### StickyPartition from the producer
   - In the below kafka simple producer, if we use for loop to send message all the messages ends up in the same partition.